Aarya-129/Demo/README.md

 # Demo
+A practice project
-A practice clone Spotify website project
+A clone project of Spotify